Battle of Rathmines: Background

-Ormond returned to Ireland in October 1648; on arrival, he was met by Inchiquin, who changed sides once more, and on 17 January 1649, agreed to an alliance with the Confederation to restore Charles to power.
-Ormond's Royalists included members of the Protestant Church of Ireland, English exiles, many of whom were Catholic, and a small number of Irish Catholics like Clanricarde.
+On his return to Ireland in October 1648, Ormond met with Inchiquin, who changed sides once more, and on 17 January 1649 agreed to an alliance with the Confederation.
+The Royalists led by Ormond were primarily members of Protestant Church of Ireland, English exiles, and a small number of Irish Catholics like Clanricarde.
 Most of the rank and file were locally recruited Protestants, with significant numbers of former English Royalist soldiers, many shipped to Ireland by Parliament to remove them as a threat.

-After Charles was executed on 30 January, the Royalist-Confederation alliance was joined by Ulster Presbyterians.
-As in Scotland, the majority of these were Calvinists, who viewed monarchy as divinely ordained, making his execution by the Commonwealth sacrilegious. Ó Néill now agreed a separate truce with George Monck, Parliamentarian commander in Ulster; although London quickly disavowed this, it resulted in a split that fatally damaged the Confederation, and undermined their alliance with the Royalists.
+After the beheading of Charles I on 30 January, Ormond was joined by Ulster Presbyterians, who like their compatriots in Scotland strongly objected to his execution by the Commonwealth. Ó Néill now agreed a separate truce with George Monck, Parliamentarian commander in Ulster.
+This was quickly disavowed by London, but Ó Néill's defection fatally damaged the Confederation, and their alliance with the Royalists.

 Since troops were rarely paid and supplies scarce, their provision was an important factor, and control of the sea gave the Commonwealth a decisive advantage.
 Although religion generally took precedence, motives and loyalties were complex, and many of the parties fought one another at different times, in a war marked by atrocities on both sides.
 2,000 to 3,000 Protestants died in the pursuit that followed Ó Néill's victory at Benburb in June 1646, with a similar number of Catholic casualties after Inchiquin's victory at Knocknanuss in December 1647.